Musicboard-Berlin > Funding > Scholarships > Hinterhalt Commission

 I’ve just submitted another application to Musicboard.
 Can I still apply for the Hinterhalt Commission?

-The artistic resume is meant to describe the applicants’ artistic career.
+The artistic profile is meant to describe the applicants’ artistic career.
 In the application form, we also ask for milestones in the artistic career in the form of a brief list of artistic milestones such as shows, productions, releases, collaborations, residencies, awards and grants.
+You are welcome to voluntarily provide information about your accessibility requirements and your social position in the field access information (e.g. self-description, gender, disability, age, sexual identity), if it plays a role in your artistic identity and your work and you would like the jury and partners to be aware of it.

 What songs can I submit as music samples?
 Are demos acceptable?